Differences Between Absolute and Comparative Advantage

-Absolute Advantage vs Comparative Advantage Head to Head Difference
+Absolute vs Comparative Advantage Comparative Table

 |Definition||The ability of a country to produce more goods with the same amount of resources than another country||The ability of the country to produce good better than another country with the same amount of resources|

 |Benefits||1.
 Trade is not mutually beneficial|

 2. Benefits the Country with absolute advantage

 |1.
 Trade is mutually beneficial|

-2.Benefits both the countries
+2.Benefits of both the countries

 |Cost||The absolute cost of producing goods impacts if the country has an absolute advantage||The opportunity cost of producing goods impact the Country’s comparative advantage|

-|Economic nature||It is not mutual and reciprocal||It is mutual and reciprocal|
+|Economic Nature||It is not mutual and reciprocal||It is mutual and reciprocal|

-Consider two countries A and B which have following dynamics for the production of maize and corn.
+Consider two countries A and B which have the following dynamics for the production of maize and corn.
 The output for an equal number of resources per day is as below:

-- For Country A the opportunity cost of producing 15 units of corn is 30 units of Maize or we can say the Country A has an opportunity cost of producing 1 unit of corn to 2 units of maize.
+- For Country A the opportunity cost of producing 15 units of corn is 30 units of Maize or we can say Country A has an opportunity cost of producing 1 unit of corn to 2 units of maize.
 Similarly, country B has the opportunity cost of producing 1 unit of corn to 0.5 units of Maize.
 Since the opportunity cost of producing corn in country B is less, it has a comparative advantage.

 - In the above example, we have seen that even if A has an absolute advantage in producing all the goods a different country can have a different comparative advantage.
 Comparative advantage helps the countries to decide which goods they should produce and drive the trade.
-Comparative advantage drives specialization in production of a good in a country as they have lower opportunity cost and thus leads to higher production and better efficiency.
+Comparative advantage drives specialization in the production of a good in a country as they have a lower opportunity cost and thus leads to higher production and better efficiency.